alfonsodg/autovm/README.md

 With all this in mind, the script creates a directory where both the disk drive, the cloud-config files and the iso generated for the boot with the required configurations are stored.
 By default, 2 users are created, one with password access (just in case there is a problem) and another that can only be accessed through ssh keys, which in this case is the user: ubuntu, it is recommended to disable access after configuring the VMs ssh for passwords.
-As part of the cloud-config, some packages and services are installed by default, in this case docker and nfs, but it can be adjusted to any need, you just need to modify the script to achieve it.
+As part of the cloud-config, some packages and services are installed by default, in this case docker and nfs, but it can be adjusted to any need, you just need to modify the script or the right files to achieve it.

 As final **warning** : when a VM is created, their IP is removed from the **public_ip.txt** and **private_ip.txt** files and you will have the assigned ips to the VM in the **$HOSTNAME-VM.txt** file created in the directory.

 ## Configuration